AlejandroPerez92/CoffeeMachine/README.md

 # Coffee Machine

 Coffee Machine is an awesome console application that from a few input parameters (drink type, amount of money, number of sugars, extra hot check) is capable to order a drink and show a cool message of the desired drink.
+It has a sale context for accumulate the sales total of each product.

 ## How it works